tsvikas/COVID-19-Israel-data/README.md

 * *daily_report/total_cases.csv:* Data from the published daily summaries.
 Notice that until 2020-03-15, IMoH did not include the number of recovered cases.
 I've translated קל-בינוני-קשה to mild-serious-critical (better translations are welcome).

+* *daily_report/total_tests.csv:* Data from the periodic reports of total tests done.